holland-backup/holland/docs/source/config.rst

 configuration file.
 For specific information on how to configure a desired provider, see the list below.

-Note that provider configuration defaults can be overriden by FIX ME

-These files control the global settings / defaults for the providers used by the backup-sets.
-Many of these global settings can be overridden if defined in a backup-set.
-Note that each provider's configuration file should begin with ``[provider-name]``.
+For advanced users, the defaults for each provider plugin can be changed by editing the default configuration file for said provider.
+These files are located in ``/etc/holland/providers`` by default.

 .. toctree::
     :maxdepth: 1